kubernetes/enhancements/keps/sig-windows/2802-identify-windows-pods-apiserver-admission/README.md

 ###### Can the feature be disabled once it has been enabled (i.e. can we roll back the enablement)?

 Yes.
-Using the featuregate is the only way to enable/disable this feature
+Using the featuregate is the only way to enable/disable this feature.
+We'd have unit tests which exercise the update validation code which changes as a result of this feature.
+The change to update validation comes from the fact that we will allow certain fields to be empty or invalidated when this OS field in the pod spec is set.

 <!--
 Describe the consequences on existing workloads (e.g., if this is a runtime